 The brain-computer interface is used to describe systems that enable a direct dialogue between humans and machines.
 Electrodes attached to the scalp measure the electrical activity of the user’s brain.
 These data are then amplified and transmitted to the computer, which converts them into technical control signals.

-Chatbots or bots are computer programs that communicate with users via text or sound.
-Often the intention is to simulate human conversational behaviour, but there are also chatbots that only react to certain input commands.
 Admittedly, chatbots are technically related more closely to full-text search engines than to artificial intelligence but, due to the constant growth in data stocks and higher computing performance, they are increasingly able to offer intelligent dialogues.

 Cloud computing contains technologies and business models for the dynamic provision of IT resources and the billing of their usage by flexible payment models.
 Instead of operating IT resources such as servers or application in the company’s own computing centres, they are provided in a needs-oriented and flexible manner in the form of a service-based business model via the Internet or an intranet.
 This type of provision is leading to an industrialization of IT resources, comparable with the supply of electricity.
 By using cloud computing, companies are able to reduce long-term investment expenditure on the use of information technology as IT resources provided from a cloud often incur mainly operational costs.

 Collaborative robots, known as cobots, are industrial robots that support humans at the workplace without any spatial separation.
 Hence they differ from conventional robots which carry out their work in specially equipped production departments.
-Cobots take over work that may be hazardous for humans or hand over workpieces prior to their installation.

 Cyber security or information security refers to the properties of systems that process or store information which guarantee the protective targets of confidentiality, availability and integrity.
 The purpose of information security is to protect against hazards, avoid economic damage and minimize risks.